narendrakharol037/Nike-Sales-Analysis/README.md

 ☑️ Top Sales Method for Units Sold: The online sales method accounted for 38.38% of total units sold, followed by outlet and in-store sales.

 ☑️ Top Sales Method for Revenue: In-store sales generated the highest revenue at 41.33%, followed by outlet and online sales.

+### Insights II

+👉 Top-Selling Products:

+☑️ The highest sales were achieved by Men's Street Footwear with a total of $2 million.

+☑️ Women's Apparel followed closely with $1.7 million in sales.

+☑️ Men's Athletic Footwear also performed well, reaching $1.5 million in sales.

+👉 Regional Sales Insights:

+☑️West Gear was the top-performing retailer in the Western region.

+☑️Foot Locker led sales in the Northeast region.

+☑️Sports Direct dominated the Southern region in sales.

+👉 State Sales Performance:

+☑️ The state of New York generated the highest sales, amounting to $0.64 million.

+☑️ California and Florida followed as the next top-performing states in sales.